yanweiw/LIVnet/README.md

 ### Data Preparation

 109 model faces were collected from the French ["The Ethnic Origins of Beauty"](http://www.lesoriginesdelabeaute.com/fr/accueil.html) project.
 The photo shoots were multi-ethnic and standardized.
 To increase the data set we also used a facial average software to produce 76 news faces, each averaged 1:1 from 2 original faces.
-We then cropped out unnecessary regions, resized to 224 \times 224 * 3 and subtracted the mean of these 185 images.
+We then cropped out unnecessary regions, resized to 224 \* 224 \* 3 and subtracted the mean of these 185 images.
 Unfortunately we can only find female faces from this French project.

 ![faces](images/average.png)

 The next part of data generation is to collect user preferences.
-We let the one and the same individual rate his preference for 5000 face pairs.
-The first 2000 questions compare an original(non-averaged) face versus another original face, the next 1500 questions compare an averaged versus original face, and the final 1500 compare an averaged face versus another averaged face.
-The resulting data is a 5000*3 matrix: the first and second columns store index of each face in the pair, and the third column a binary (0 for first face and 1 for second face).
-We split the 5000 data points 4:1 into training and testing set.
+We let the same individual rate his preference for 5000 face pairs.
+The first 2000 pairs compare an original(non-averaged) face versus another original face, the next 1500 pairs compare an averaged versus original face, and the final 1500 compare an averaged face versus another averaged face.
+The resulting data is a 5000 \* 3 matrix: the first and second columns store index of each face in the pair, and the third column a binary (0 in favor of first face and 1 in favor of second face).
+We split the 5000 data labels 4:1 into training and testing set.

 <!-- ![faces](images/rate.png) -->
 <img src="images/rate.png" width="650" height="220" />